 COGS X 100= COGS%

 Period costs can be used to determine the period for any category in your restaurant.
-Period cost can be used to determine your food cost, your beer bottled cost, your beer draft, and your wine bottled cost, your wine glass cost, your liquor cost as well as your, merchandise cost.
+The period cost can be used to determine food cost; beer bottled cost, beer draft, wine bottled cost, wine glass cost, liquor cost as well as your merchandise cost.

-When you are using the COGS formula to calculate the food cost make sure, you are comparing the correct category purchases and inventory to the correct category sales.
-Another important thing that you must keep in mind, make sure that you are comparing the correct inventory and purchase period to the correct sales period.
+When using the COGS formula to calculate the food cost, make sure you are comparing the correct category purchases and Inventory to the proper category sales.
+Ensure that you are comparing the right Inventory and purchase period to the correct sales period.

-For example, if you want to calculate the period food cost for the month of June, this is what you need to do:
+For example, if you want to calculate the period food cost for June, this is what you need to do:

-June food beginning inventory + June food purchases – June food ending inventory = June’s total food usage
+June’s (food) beginning Inventory + June (food) purchases – June’s (food) ending Inventory = June’s total food usage

-Now ones you have the June’s food usage you can apply the COGS formula to understand the cost of the goods.
+Now once you have June’s food usage, you can apply the COGS formula to understand the cost of the goods.
 For this you need to :